TimKDJ/jasp-desktop/syntax-revised.md

 </details>

-#### The Wrapper: thoughts
+#### Additional Thoughts
-- Wrapper should be able to call the column encoding functionality.
+- The Wrapper should be able to call the column encoding functionality.
-- How should the name of the wrapper differ from the analysis fn name?
-Perhaps: anova and .anova (wrapper, analysis, respectively).
+- How should the name of the Wrapper differ from the analysis fn name?
+Perhaps: anova and .anova (Wrapper, analysis, respectively).
-- Problem with analyses that have a whole host of options appearing and disappearing e.g., network analysis that must all be present in the wrapper and it might become difficult to call.
+- Some analyses have a whole host of options appearing and disappearing (e.g., network analysis) that must all be present in the Wrapper; it might become a little difficult for a user to create a function call from scratch (although creating these calls manually from scratch is obviously not the main intention of Syntax Mode).
 - All options should be renamed to something shorter that still makes sense.
-Everything needs to be added to the upgrader.
+Consequently, everything will need to be added to the upgrader.
 - If we add the help from our helpfiles (accessible through e.g., `?jasp::banova`), then it won't always be clear to the user what the actual R input should be.
 For example, from ttestpairedsamples.md we obtain the following info about `variables`: `In this box the variables are selected for which the difference is computed.
 Multiple differences can be analysed at the same time by specifying different rows with two variables for which the difference is computed.
 In other words, each row represents other difference scores."` which does not relay that it should be `list(c("var1", "var2"))`.
+However, we know the basic structure of our options, so this could be generated.

-#### The Formula
+### The Formula
 The formula is basically a summary of multiple `AssignedVariableList`s together with the model terms component.
-Formula's consist of left hand side (lhs) and right hand side (rhs) operators.
+Formulas consist of left hand side (lhs) and right hand side (rhs) operators.
 The lhs are dependent variables that are `+` separated.
-The rhs are independent variables that are also `+` separated; rhs terms may also contain interactions of multiple independent variables, specified by `*`.
+The rhs are independent variables that are also `+` separated; rhs terms may also contain interactions of multiple independent variables, specified by a `*`.

-To specify formula's we need to introduce two properties to the qml: `positionInFormula` (`"lhs"` or `"rhs"`), `mustSpecify` (boolean, see below in the thoughts section) and `modelSpecification` (boolean). `positionInFormula` can be used to specify where the terms need to go in a formula. `modelSpecification` needs to be set to `true` if an `AssignedVariablesList` exists that dictates which rhs terms are included in the model (this is the case in the ANOVA's and Regression's); the terms included in this `AssignedVariablesList` are a superset of the individual fields with the  `"rhs"` specification and so can be used directly.
+To specify formulas we need to introduce two properties to the qml: `positionInFormula` (`"lhs"` or `"rhs"`), `mustSpecify` (boolean, see below in the thoughts section) and `modelSpecification` (boolean). `positionInFormula` can be used to specify where the terms need to go in a formula. `modelSpecification` needs to be set to `true` if an `AssignedVariablesList` exists that dictates which rhs terms are included in the model (this is the case in the ANOVA's and Regression's); the terms included in this `AssignedVariablesList` are a superset of the individual fields with the  `"rhs"` specification and so can be used directly.

 <details>